raulgad/AIgym/README.md

-# AIgym - fitness application with personal AI coach.
+# AIgym - fitness application with personal AI coach

 ### AIgym was created in order to practise yoga and workout in real time using computer vision
 - AIgym supports 2 modes: yoga and workout